MarkDPierce/cult-of-sleep/event-signup.md

 ![alt text](./static/img/gow-discord-connection.png)

-4) You should be redirected to a discord oauth2 page that shows you the "scope" of this integration can access.
-You can click "Authorize"
+4) You should be redirected to a discord oauth2 page that shows you the "scope" that this integration has access to.
+You can then click "Authorize"

 ![alt text](./static/img/gow-oauth-access-discord.png)

 Just as a bit more of an explanation.
 Guilds of Wow is only asking for access to see your "Username, avatar and profile banner" for this integration.
-To me, this is pretty safe in terms of "What can Guilds of WOW access on my discord".
+To me, this is pretty safe in terms of "What can Guilds of WOW access on my discord?".
 This means they don't see I have nitro, which servers im on, or my personal email or name.
 The Oauth2 scope is absolute, and this is a discord webpage telling YOU what GOW is asking for.

 5) You should now be connected

 ![alt text](./static/img/gow-discord-connected.png)

-### Add Guilds of Wow to Battle.net
-TODO: As I was writing this I needed to remove my integrations.
-However, guilds of wow does not immediately update their interface when you remove your battlenet integration.
-So I cant update this until they remove every aspect of this integration from my GOW account.
+6) Guilds of Wow will need to request the information from Battle.net at some point.
+Usually just navigating any page in GOW that contains character details will kick this off for you.

 ### Removing SSO integrations.
 What if you leave us and no longer need or want the integration?
 Well, good practice is to remove access to your account that is no longer needed.